 11.21.18.x.4 DMG sensing burst (Motion 56, 22/0031r0)

 A DMG burst may be defined to include more than one sensing measurement instance.
 Each instance is limited by the TXOP limit.

+The DMG sensing burst lasts from the beginning of the first DMG sensing instance until the end of the last DMG sensing instance belonging to the DMG sensing burst.

+Two parameters, the intra-burst interval, and inter-burst interval characterize the DMG sensing burst.

+The intra-burst interval defines the time between the beginning of two consecutive instances belonging to the same burst.

-A DMG burst is identified with the DMG Burst ID.
+The inter-burst interval defines the time between the beginning of two consecutive bursts.A DMG burst is identified with the DMG Burst ID.

 The DMG burst parameters defined at the measurement setup shall be identified by the DMG Measurement Setup ID.